raulloiscuns/advent_of_code_2022/README.md

 The input is a list of stacks of characters (crates) and a set of instructions to move this characters.
 - Part 1: The top crates of each list if the moves are applied to the elements one by one.
 - Part 2: The top crates of each list if the moves are applied to whole blocks (keeping the order).

+## Day 6: Tuning Trouble

+The input is a string of characters.
+- Part 1: Find the index for the first block of 4 different characters (the index of the last number of the block).
+- Part 2: Find the index for the first block of 14 different characters (the index of the last number of the block).

+## Day 7: No Space Left On Device

+The input is a log of commands with information about a filesystem.
+A more elaborate program by using structs can be created, but in this case I prefer to keep it simple (although some folder structure information, that is not relevant to the problem, is lost).
+- Part 1: Find the sum of the sizes of directories with sizes less than 100000.
+- Part 2: Find the shortest directory to free up the needed space.